Core Strokes® and Attachment Trauma

 The Relational Field as the Site of Repair

-• practitioner presence is structurally part of the work
+• and practitioner presence is structurally part of the therapeutic process.

-The practitioner’s grounded posture, coherent breathing, pacing, and boundaries create a regulatory field in which the client’s system can reorganize.
+The practitioner’s grounded posture, coherent breathing, pacing, emotional regulation, touch, and boundaries help create a regulatory field in which the client’s system may gradually reorganize.

-Rather than pushing toward closeness or encouraging catharsis, the work follows developmental readiness.
+Rather than pushing toward closeness or encouraging emotional flooding, the work follows developmental readiness.

 The central therapeutic question becomes:

-This orientation allows attachment capacity to expand gradually, without re-traumatization.
+This orientation allows relational capacity to expand gradually without retraumatization or defensive overwhelm.

 From Attachment Survival to Relational Sovereignty

-The aim of attachment work in Core Strokes® is not dependency.
+The aim of attachment work within Core Strokes® is not dependency.

-It is the emergence of relational sovereignty — the embodied ability to:
+It is the emergence of relational sovereignty — the embodied capacity to:

-As developmental capacities are restored, attachment patterns become less rigid and more fluid.
+As developmental capacities gradually reorganize, attachment patterns become less rigid and more adaptive.

 Distance becomes possible without loss of safety.